 Disclosure: Requires suppliers to report use of chemicals in products to retailer

 Aldi US requires OEKO-TEX certification for all of its textile products.
 In this process, chemicals of concern in apparel, footwear and household textiles are reported from the approved laboratory back to the supplier.
-Through this process, the presence of Aldi’s eleven chemicals of concern, as well as formaldehyde, pesticides, PAHs and other chemical of concern are disclosed to the supplier, but it does not appear that Aldi has a requirement that suppliers report chemicals of concern to them.
+Through this process, the presence of Aldi’s eleven chemicals of concern, as well as formaldehyde, pesticides, PAHs and other chemicals of concern are disclosed to the supplier, but it does not appear that Aldi has a requirement that suppliers report chemicals of concern to the retailer.